armadillu/ofxRemoteUI/README.md

 3. Done!
 You can now control that param from your midi device.

 You can Save/Load your midi bindings from the "MIDI Bindings" window.

-For now, only int, float, enums and bools can be controlled from a midi controller.
-MIDI Sliders/ Knobs can be binded to float, int, enum and bool.
-Bools can be binded to piano keys.
+For now, only ints, floats, enums bools and colors can be controlled from a midi controller.
+MIDI Sliders/ Knobs can be binded to floats, ints, enums, bools and colors.
+For ints, floats and enums, the mapping is obvious; for bools, the lower half of a slider/knob sets the param to false, the upper half to true.
+For colors, the slider shifts the hue of the color parameter.

+Bools can also be binded to "piano keys"; params being set to true for as long as a key is held down.

 Bindings are lost when the app is quit.
 You can doubleclick any .midiBind file form the finder to load your previously saved bindings.

+## Random Notes

+**"Restore to initial XML Values"** sets alls params to whatever values they had at server app launch.
+**"Restore to Default Values"** sets alls params to whatever values the shared variable had before sharing it with OFX_REMOTEUI_SERVER_SHARE_PARAM().

+Enums must be consecutive so that each enum item is +1 the previous one for them to work.
+This is usually the default behavior if you don't set specific values when defining your enums.

+When loading a preset, it might be that the preset doesn't specify values for all your current params (bc it's an older preset).
+If so, the params whose values haven't been modified by the preset will show a small warning sign for a few seconds.

+Automatic discovery relies on each server advertising itself (its hostname, app name and port) on port 25748 over OSC.

+OFX_REMOTEUI_SERVER_SETUP() assigns a random port the first time the app is launched, and it uses that same port on successive launches.
+You can also manually specify a port by supplying it OFX_REMOTEUI_SERVER_SETUP(10000);

+ofxRemoteUIServer listens for the keyDown event, and if "tab" is pressed, it displays all your parameters on screen.

 ## LICENSE and ATTRIBUTIONS